sveltejs/svelte/site/content/blog/2020-10-01-whats-new-in-svelte-october-2020.md

 **Reminder**: There's a [Svelte integrations repo](https://github.com/sveltejs/integrations) that demonstrates ways to incorporate Svelte into your stack (and vice versa).
 If you've got questions on how to use a particular piece of tech with Svelte, you may find your answer there... and if you've gotten something to work with Svelte, consider contributing!

-For more amazing Svelte projects, check out the [Svelte Community showcase](https://svelte-community.netlify.app/showcase/), [Reddit](https://www.reddit.com/r/sveltejs/) and [Discord](https://discord.com/invite/yy75DKs)… and be sure to post your own!
+For more amazing Svelte projects, check out the [Svelte Society](https://sveltesociety.dev/), [Reddit](https://www.reddit.com/r/sveltejs/) and [Discord](https://discord.com/invite/yy75DKs)… and be sure to post your own!

 ## See you next month!